 10. CHER USED SONNY BONO’S FAMILY AS A REFERENCE POINT.

 Cher, who is part Armenian and part Cherokee, didn’t know how Italian families worked.
 “I didn’t come from that kind of family.
-I really didn’t relate exactly to it, but I had a sense of it, like a distance sense of it,” she told Good Morning America.
+I really didn’t relate exactly to it, but I had a sense of it, like a distant sense of it,” she told Good Morning America.
 “Not like something that you can relate to first hand.
 I’ve known some families like that and I got feelings of it.
 After a while I thought I might be able to do this.”